kartonfarkas/api_docs/source/suite/exports/export_contact_lists.rst

      - Comments
    * - distribution_email_address
      - string
-     - if the distribution method is set to "mail", then the result of the export is sent in an email -
+     - If the distribution method is set to "mail", then the result of the export is sent in an email.
+     -
    * - delimiter
      - string